Eigenvalue asymptotics for the damped wave equation on metric graphs: Studying the secular equation via pseudo-orbit expansions

-In what follows we shall use the approach using vertex scattering matrices and its pseudo orbit expansion to construct the secular equation.
-We refer to the pioneering articles in the case of quantum graphs by Kottos and Smilansky \cite{KoS} and Akkermans et al. \cite{Ak1}, the recent publication by Band, Harrison and Joyner \cite{BHJ} or the paper by Bolte and Endres where the case of general coupling was worked out \cite{BE}.
+In what follows we shall use the approach based on the vertex scattering matrices and its pseudo-orbit expansion to construct the secular equation.
+We refer to the pioneering articles in the case of quantum graphs by Kottos and Smilansky~\cite{KoS} and Akkermans et al.~\cite{Ak1}, the publication by Band, Harrison and Joyner \cite{BHJ} or the paper by Bolte and Endres where the case of general coupling was worked out \cite{BE}.

 In the case of the damped wave equation similar techniques can be used and, in a similar way to the cited works above, the orbit expansion can help finding the secular equation.
-From the secular equation, one can then find the leading term of its high frequency asymptotics (i.e. the expansion in $n$).
+From the secular equation, one can then find the leading term of its high-frequency asymptotics (i.e. the expansion in $n$).
 In this section this expansion is done in terms of scattering matrices.
 Furthermore, we show how it is possible to obtain particular coefficients in the first term of this expansion using the orbit expansion.

 We shall first briefly describe the method of orbit expansion.
-Let us replace the graph $\Gamma$ by the directed graph $\Gamma_2$, where the $j$-th edge of $\Gamma$ is replaced by two directed edges $e_j$ and $\hat{e}_j$, both of length $l_j$.
+Let us replace the graph $\Gamma$ by the directed graph $\Gamma_2$, where the $j$-th edge of $\Gamma$ is replaced by two directed edges (which, following~\cite{BHJ}, we will call \emph{bonds}) $e_j$ and $\hat{e}_j$, both of length $l_j$.
 Using the Ansatz

 and the relation $f_{e_j} (x) = f_{\hat{e}_j} (l_j - x)$ one has